SummitCapstone/murok_backend/README.md

 In recently (Oct 2023), Python 3.12 is released, we've not deployed the version due to the lack of our dependencies' corresponding versions.

-Because of MariaDB's features, Using equivalent MySQL version is also accepted and should be worked well, but we strongly recommended to use MariaDB for performance and compatibility.
+Because of MariaDB's features, Using equivalent MySQL version is also accepted and worked well in most cases that we've met, but we strongly recommended to use MariaDB for performance and compatibility.

 There's another MySQL-compatible database, Dolt, it is not tested yet.